jhthorsen/ssr.js/README.md

 </div>
 ```

+### data-preserve

+Adding `data-preserve` to an element will keep that element around after a swap.
+This is useful for a loading indicator or an element that keeps historical notifications.

 ### data-init, data-effect and @event syntax and variables

 There are some special syntax and variables in data-init, data-effect and @event: